josephbaver/DefCalc/README.md

 ### Installing
 To link the project to RStudio, it is recommended to clone the repositories using their respective SSH keys.

+Ensure you have the correct packages installed and loaded on your environment by typing into the console 'renv::init()'

 ### Key Files
 Within the DefCalc repository, the following are key files:
 * ui.R; _contains the code for producing the user interface of the app_